splunk/public-o11y-docs/apm/apm-data-links/apm-datalinks-terraform/apm-create-data-links-terraform-batch.rst

         node createAppDLinkTerraformScript.js <csv-file-path> <o11y-api-url> <o11y-auth-token>

     - For <csv-file-path>, enter the file path to the CSV file you created.
-    - For <o11y-api-url>, enter the URL for your Splunk Observability Cloud environment, which follows the format api.<realm>.signalfx.com.
-To obtain your realm, navigate to the Splunk Observability Cloud user interface and view the browser URL.
+    - For <o11y-api-url>, enter the API URL for your Splunk Observability Cloud environment.
+To obtain it, navigate to Splunk Observability Cloud and select your profile in the header.
+Select :guilabel:`My Profile`, then :guilabel:`Organizations`, and copy the :guilabel:`API Endpoint`.
-    - For <o11y-auth-token>, enter the API access token you obtained in the previous step.
+    - For <o11y-auth-token>, enter your Splunk Observability Cloud API access token.
+To obtain it, navigate to Splunk Observability and select your profile in the header.
+Select :guilabel:`My Profile`, then :guilabel:`Show User API Access Token`, and copy the API access token.

     This command creates the following files in the Terraform directory:
         - appDDataLink.tf: The Terraform configuration file, which contains the Splunk Observability Cloud environment details and the data links from the CSV file.